Bet Dwarka: History

+In 1473, Mahmud Begada of Gujarat Sultanate conquered Dwarka and Bet Dwarka marking the end of the Rajput Rathore dynasty of Dwarka.
+Gujarat Sultanate's border extended to the Arabian sea.
+It marked the beginning of Muslim rule over the region.

 During the 18th century, the island, along with Okhamandal region, was controlled by the Gaekwads of Baroda.
 During the Indian rebellion of 1857, the Vaghers captured this region.
 In 1859, through a joint offensive with the British, Gaekwad and other princely state troops ousted the rebels and recaptured the region.

 After Indian Independence in 1947, the area was integrated into the Saurashtra State.
 Later, Saurashtra merged with Bombay State under the state reorganization plans.
 When Gujarat was created from the bifurcation of Bombay State, Bet Dwarka was under the jurisdiction of the Jamnagar district of Gujarat.
 In 2013, it became part of the Devbhumi Dwarka district, created from the Jamnagar district.

 Archaeology

 During investigations undertaken in the 1980s, the remains of earthen pots and other artifacts of the Late Harappan period were found.
 In 1982, a 580 m-long protection wall dating from 1500 BCE was found, which is believed to have been damaged and submerged following a sea storm.
 The artifacts recovered include a Late Harappan seal, an inscribed jar and a mold of a coppersmith, and a copper fishhook.
 The shipwrecks and stone anchors found during excavations suggested historic trade relation with Romans.
 The temples on the island were built around the end of the 18th century.